Gaye Levy, Contributing Writer

 Note: Milk jugs should not be used since the milk and protein sugars are difficult to remove and will compromise the stored water because this will provide an environment for bacteria growth.
 In addition, milk jugs are flimsy and will not hold up, even for a short period of time.
 Ditto cardboard.
 The cardboard will eventually leak and make a big mess.
 Glass is okay but be aware that glass is heavy and subject to breakage.

-55 gallon water storage system.
+If you have the space and the budget, you can purchase food-grade plastic drums designed for water storage.
+These typically hold 55 gallons of water and with the addition of proper purification chemicals, will keep the water safe for up to five years.
+I personally have a 55 gallon water storage system.
 It was easy to set up and it came outfitted as a complete kit with all of the various tools and siphons I will need if/when that emergency situation occurs.

 Another alternative, of course, is bottled water.
 The same rule applies: store in a cool, dark area and periodically rotate.